antonangel/Releases-Regex/README.md

 ## 🚀 Usage Instructions (For AIOStreams)

-### AIOStreams v2 (Beta) - JSON Format
+### AIOStreams v2 - JSON Format

-AIOStreams v2 now supports JSON regex files for improved performance and organization.
+AIOStreams v2 supports JSON regex files for improved organization.
 Choose one of the following:

 #### **📥 Direct JSON Links:**
 - **[Merged Regexes (JSON)](merged-regexes.json)** - For Movies and TV Shows only